Queer Eye (2003 TV series)

+Netflix revived the series in 2018 with a new Fab Five.

 Format

 The majority of Queer Eye episodes use the same basic format.
 The episode begins with the Fab Five in an SUV (usually in New York City, where the series was based) discussing their heterosexual client.
 The Five review details of the subject's personal life and note problems in their various areas of expertise.
 The Five usually have a specific event for which they plan to prepare the client.
 These included everything from throwing a backyard barbecue for friends to preparing to ask for a salary increase to proposing marriage.

-Upon arriving at the subject's home, the Fab Five go through his belongings, performing a running commentary of catty remarks about the state of his wardrobe, home decor, cleanliness and grooming.
+Upon arriving at the subject's home, the Fab Five go through his belongings, performing a running commentary of catty remarks about the state of his wardrobe, home decor, cleanliness, and grooming.
 They also speak with the subject and family members to get an idea of the sort of style they like and their goals for the experience and to discuss the planned event.

 The remainder of the first half of the episode follows the Fab Five as they escort the subject to various locales to select new furniture and clothes.
 Often, Ted demonstrates how to select and prepare food for a particular dish that the subject will prepare for the special event, and Kyan takes him for spa treatments and a new haircut.
 Each such segment includes a style tip superimposed on the screen, summarizing the style issues addressed in the segment.
 Interspersed with this are interview segments in which friends and family members of the subject discuss his style issues.